Census Returns: A short history

 There has been a census every ten years since 1801, except in 1941 due to the war.
 However, only those that date from 1841 are of real value for research purposes today.

 Census records are closed for 100 years, to protect the privacy of those possibly still living.

-The 1911 census is therefore the latest available for research.
-The 1921 census is scheduled for publication by The National Archives on 1st January 2022.
+The 1921 census is therefore the latest available for research.
 Unfortunately, on the night of Saturday 19 December 1942, the 1931 census schedules, enumeration books and plans were completely destroyed by a fire at the Office of Works store in Hayes, Middlesex.
 (The census for Scotland was not affected by this fire since it was stored separately in Edinburgh.)

 The 1841 census was the first to record names, but it did not state which person was head of the household.
 Relationships to the head are therefore not shown, so relationships between family members are not always as clear as in later returns.
 The recorded age of anyone over 15 was supposed to be rounded down to the nearest multiple of 5.
 For example, a person aged 19 would be listed as 15, a person aged 22 would be listed as age 20, and a person age 59 would be listed as 55.
 In practice, many census officials either did not round down at all or only rounded down for higher ages, such as over 20, or (less frequently) rounded down ages below 15.
 As such, in many cases the recorded age is often an unreliable indicator of birth years.
 Also, birthplaces are not shown, only whether a person was born in the County in which they lived.

 From 1851, householders were asked to give more precise details of the places of birth of each resident, to state their relationship to him or her, marital status and the nature of any disabilities from which they may have suffered.
 The 1911 census provides some extra information, not present in earlier censuses, about how long women had been married and the number of children born to that marriage – both alive and dead.